Feets don’t fail me now

 5. Industrial Production:

-The mass production of seed oils often involves the use of genetically modified seeds, pesticides, and other chemicals, which can have environmental and health implications.
+The mass production of seed oils often involves the use of genetically modified seeds, pesticides, and other chemicals, which alone can have environmental and health implications.

 Overall, while moderate consumption of unrefined, cold-pressed seed oils as part of a balanced diet can be beneficial, excessive intake of highly processed seed oils may contribute to health issues.
 Choosing oils with a healthier fatty acid profile, such as olive oil or avocado oil, and limiting the use of seed oils in favor of whole food sources of fats may be a better option for overall health.